Pursuer: Robertson; Dundas &

 but to return to the Court in the future when circumstances

-me to have regard to all the circumstances
+me to have regard to all the circumstances of the case.

-should be brought to an end within a reasonable time and should
+be brought to an end within a reasonable time and should not

-this decade-long earner for the gravy train riders.
+decade-long earner for the gravy train riders.
 In any

-event, that statement was years too late to stop the
+event, that statement was years too late to stop the gravy train

-administration paid for by the public purse should be recouped.
+paid for by the public purse should be recouped.
 As was

 the long-suffering victim of the Crime Protection Syndicate,